 It’s worth noting that our definition of this sub-neighborhood includes a few significant additions: Upton Street, Bradford Street, and Union Park.
 Because these streets align with the culture of 8 Streets, we mention them here and include them in our Eight Streets market data reporting.

-The Eight Streets are comprised of roughly 1,800 housing units, and 3,100 residents.
-The residents of the area have a median age of 36 and are split 53% male and 47% female.
 One of the perks of this neighborhood is its access to local parks.
 Ringgold Park is a hidden gem in the South End located between Waltham and Hanson streets.
 This park is THE destination for kids under 5 in the South End with its many playground amusements… from jungle gyms and swings to a basketball court and toys.
 Ringgold Park is known to be locals’ go to park for Halloween, too.

 Another park in the Eight Streets neighborhood is Peter’s Park.
 This is a larger park featuring a tennis court, a baseball field, basketball and the South End’s largest dog park.
 The dog park at Peter’s Park is known for being the first city-sanctioned dog park in Boston.
 The park is maintained by the Friends of Peter’s Park and kept in near pristine condition.
 These parks add to the value of the neighborhood and make it the coveted location that it is.